Chicago police officers involved in botched raid placed on desk duty, Mayor Lightfoot announces

 A day after the mayor sought and received the resignation of Corporation Counsel Mark Flessner, the fallout continues to mount following last week's broadcast of a nearly two-year-old police bodycam video.

 Last week, it came to light that the city's law department tried to block the video of the raid on an innocent woman's home from being released.
-The footage shows Anjanette Young, handcuffed and with no clothes on.
+The footage shows Young, handcuffed and with no clothes on.

-Mayor Lightfoot announced that Celia Meza has been appointed to lead the Chicago law Department on an interim basis.
+Mayor Lightfoot announced that her senior ethics advisor Celia Meza has been appointed to lead the Chicago Law Department on an interim basis.

 WATCH: Mayor Lightfoot gives update on botched police raid